MabeDiaby/express-apis-json/README.md

 ### Set Up Book-e Backend

+We have a pre-made example here at https://git.generalassemb.ly/sei-712/book-e-json if you'd like to use as a reference

 Download [Postman here](https://www.postman.com/downloads/) if you don't have it already.
 You'll need to create an account (free!) to use it.